-Swissland Cheese is an established, unique enterprise that pioneered in 1992 by Fran Isaac.
-The opportunity presented itself in those years when Fran's family background of dairy farming and her own passion for the farm life she grew up with, came together just before the time when the only cheeses available and known to the South African public, was the Annato coloured Cheddar and Gouda.
-At the same time, cheeses such as Camembert and Brie paved the way for an interest and a demand for different styles of cheeses in South Africa.
-It was at the beginning of a new food culture, where healthy, wholesome foods were being sought after.
-This also collided at the start of the well known Midlands Meander Tourist route, incorporating artists, artisans and agri-tourism.
-A route that has become popular in providing and sharing an insight to the lives of these people and the beautiful area in which they live.
+Swissland Cheese is an established, unique enterprise that pioneered in 1992 by Francine Isaac.
+The opportunity presented itself in those years when Fran's Family background of dairy farming and her own passion for the farm life she grew up with, came together just before the time when the only cheeses available and know to the South African public, was the Annatto coloured Cheddar and Gouda.
+At the same time, cheeses such as Camembert and Brie paved the way for an interest and demand for different styles of cheeses in South Africa.

 Fran's passion in the opportunistic creation of Swissland, shows in the small herd of healthy, happy, free roaming goats and her award winning cheeses.
 The pure healthy milk, provides the creation of the large range of Swissland goat cheeses, free of antibiotics and colourants.
 This range provides a delight for all palates, from the soft, fresh Chevre to a hard, mature Pecorino.